-The Daring Bakers’ February 2012 host was – Lis!
-Lisa stepped in last minute and challenged us to create a quick bread we could call our own.
+The Daring Bakers’ February 2012 host was – Lisa!
+Lisa stepped in at the last minute and challenged us to create a quick bread we could call our own.
 She supplied us with a base recipe and shared some recipes she loves from various websites and encouraged us to build upon them and create new flavor profiles.

-Here are a few tips for making quick breads:
+Here are a few tips for making quick bread:

-- Quick breads can be sweet or savory, and they are a modern innovation; they became common after the introduction of baking powder and baking soda.
+- Quick bread can be sweet or savory, and they are a modern innovation; they became common after the introduction of baking powder and baking soda.

-- Baking powder is a combination of acid and alkaline that reacts together when moistened to form gases that raises the baked quick bread.
-Usage 1 to 2 teaspoons per cup of flour.
+- Baking powder is a combination of acid and alkaline that reacts together when moistened to form gases that raise the baked quick bread.
+Use 1 to 2 teaspoons per cup of flour.

 - Be sure your baking powder and baking soda are fresh.

 - Measure ingredients accurately, using the measuring tools and techniques suggested.

 - Preheat the oven to the correct baking temperature.
 Arrange racks so that the bread will bake in the center of the oven which has the best heat distribution in the oven.